This chicken enchilada soup is loaded with corn, black beans, chicken, and rice for a healthy, satisfying, and cozy meal

 - 2 15 ounce cans black beans, drained and rinsed

-- 1/2 cup uncooked brown rice, cooked according to package directions
+- Optional: 1/2 cup uncooked brown rice, cooked according to package directions

-- Toppings: green onion, diced avocado, shredded cheese, sour cream, crushed tortilla chips
+- Sliced green onion, avocado, shredded cheese, sour cream, or crushed tortilla chips

 - Trim chicken breasts to approximately the same size and pound with a meat mallet, if needed, to ensure they're a uniform thickness throughout so they'll cook evenly.